AndreasPantle/py-wikijs/docs/CONTRIBUTING.md

 ## 🎯 Project Context

-This project is being developed entirely with AI assistance (Claude), showcasing professional development practices while building a production-ready SDK for Wiki.js.
+This project was developed by leomiranda with AI assistance, showcasing professional development practices while building a production-ready SDK for Wiki.js.
 We welcome contributors of all experience levels!

 **Current Status**: MVP Development (Phase 1)
 **Focus**: Core functionality and foundational quality